hadronized/codingame-unleash-the-geek/README.md

   while now, it starts digging as soon as it’s “near” enough.
 - [ ] When no ore data is available, we shouldn’t go too far away to unburry.
 - [ ] Handle overcrowded ore cell dispatch.
+- [x] Abort mission if we’ve detected a trap has been placed AFTER our order was dispatched.